Facts at a Glance

 - Every student is provided a laptop computer through the EDGE (Empowering a Dynamic Generation through Education) Program.

-- Fifty-four percent (54%) of first-year students come from families where neither parent has a college degree (first-generation students).
+- Forty-seven percent (47%) of first-year students come from families where neither parent has a college degree (first-generation students).

 - 56% of graduate survey respondents indicated they are employed by an educational, non-profit, or service organization.

 - In academic year 2012-2013, there were 16 service-learning courses and projects involving 13 academic programs and 18 community partner organizations.